parodos-dev/serverless-workflows-config/charts/create-ocp-project/INSTALL.md

 Note that if you run the `helm upgrade` command, the values of the secret are reseted.

 ##### Sontaflow CR
+To ensure the workflow runs successfully, specific environment variables must be configured.
+If you want to run the workflow against a Backstage instance other than the default one, you need to set the `BACKSTAGE_NOTIFICATIONS_URL` environment variable to the appropriate URL of the Backstage service (using its Kubernetes service URL).
+Add an entry for `BACKSTAGE_NOTIFICATIONS_URL` in the command below:

 Run the following to set the following environment variables values in the workflow:
 ```console
 oc -n sonataflow-infra patch sonataflow create-ocp-project --type merge -p '{